ULJ-Yale/qunex/README.md

 * `mnap --help` prints the general help call

-The utilities are used through the `ap` command.
+The utilities are used through the `mnap` command.
 The general use form is:

 * `mnap --function="<command>" --option="<value>" --option="<value>" ...`